 Older learners might enjoy the original special, How the States Got Their Shapes.
 (This video is about 1.5 hours long.)

-Most of all – have fun!
+There are a lot of resources here, but don’t be overwhelmed!
 Pick the materials that work best for your family and enjoy the trip from the comfort of your favorite place to study and learn together!